 Overall, in closer views experienced from the properties adjacent to the bridge, the bridge structure would appear bulkier than the existing bridge and at a higher elevation, due to the additional roadway width, massing of the steel superstructure, and raised bridge elevation.
 The Fixed Bridge Alternative would remove the large bascule pier and would also include longer spans with fewer piers and therefore wider openings, which would create opportunities for additional views under the bridge.
 This would be a similar change for marine users experiencing the bridge in close proximity from the water.
 From more distant views, the bridge would have a stronger profile than it currently does, however the overall form and massing would appear similar to the existing bridge.
 The primary difference would be the absence of the operator's house as a vertical element on the structure.
-Travelers would generally perceive a similar visual character and quality when approaching and traversing the bridge, as it would continue to appear as a concrete and metal structure, although rising higher in the foreground at the bridge approaches.
-The expansive views available to travelers to the east and west when traversing the bridge would also continue.
+Travelers would generally perceive a similar visual character and quality when approaching and traversing the bridge, as it would continue to appear as a concrete and metal structure, although rising higher in the foreground at the bridge would also continue.
 The Fixed Bridge Alternative would result in minor adverse impacts on visual quality by causing some noticeable changes to the viewshed along Eisenhower Street, and within Hampton Beach State Park and the State Pier.
 The Fixed Bridge Alternative would not result in adverse impacts to visual quality in the remaining landscape units.